 - Automated ‘harvesting’ of metadata and material from third sources within and outside government

-- Graph previews and map visualisations for spreadsheet data
+- Graph previews and map visualizations for spreadsheet data

 - General support and maintenance

-The data.gov.uk site, including its CKAN component, has also undergone penetration testing by UK government security testing consultants.
+The data.gov.uk website, including its CKAN component, has also undergone penetration testing by UK government security testing consultants.